 It will keep them eating the right food.
 Just ask any physical trainer, and they’ll tell you that what you eat is just as important as how you exercise.
 It is exactly the same for your chickens.
 It also reduces the numbers in your flock at mealtime.
 Smaller numbers mean more food for each individual.
 It ensures every bird has greater access to the feed that you’re giving them.

 Not everyone has the space to separate their chickens depending on age.
-Luckily, we’ve provided an article on what to do in such a situation.
 The secret is balance.
-Ask “what’s the best feed for all the chickens in my flock?”
-You’ll probably decide on a 16% grower feed, as this is a decent balance between chick needs and adult needs.
+Ask “What’s the best feed for all the chickens in my flock?”
+You’ll probably decide on a 18% grower feed, as this is a decent balance between chick needs and adult needs.
 The hens will need a calcium supplement (which can be supplied separately), but at least everyone gets enough food.

 Just giving all of your birds chicken feed from a store can keep them eating, but it might grow old for them.
 Yes, this is really a thing!
 Imagine eating corn every day, in and out.
 You’d probably get bored too!